Your new design will be uploaded in:

 PE

-All sessions will be indoors this term.
+Weather permitting, all sessions will be outdoors this term.

 Please ensure that all PE kit is clearly labelled with your child's name.
 PE bags should be brought to school on Monday and taken home for a wash at the end of the week.